nvpro-samples/vk_gaussian_splatting/README.md

 Distance Computation & Culling

 * For each splat, the shader computes the distance to the center of projection in view space.
-* If culling is enabled, the splat center is tested against the NDC (Normalized Device Coordinates) using a dilation threshold.
+* If culling is enabled, the splat center is tested against the frustum volume in normalized device coordinates (NDC)) using a dilation threshold.
     * This provides an approximate and efficient culling method.
     * However, large splats near the viewport edges may cause popping artifacts due to this approximation.